TMS-Namespace/Simple-Audit-Trail/.github/readme.md

 ## Dependencies

-The project is built using .Net 8, and has no external dependencies (Beside EF).
+- The main project is built using .Net 8, and has no external dependencies (Beside EF).
+- Tests are done on an in-memory SQLite DB, and has some external dependencies.